 Master of Arts in Teaching Mathematics

 This program welcomes applications from all college graduates who have completed at least 24 credit hours in mathematics beyond pre-calculus or 18 credit hours in mathematics beyond pre-calculus and 6 hours in education.
 Applicants who do not meet this requirement may enroll in directed reading courses in preparation for this program.
-Reading courses are designed through consultation with the program director.
-Reading courses can not be used for graduate credit.
+Reading courses are designed through consultation with the program director and cannot be used for graduate credit.

 Completion of 21 credit hours in mathematics and 9 credit hours in education.